-Most digital workflows require some form of color proofing.
-Today’s Inkjet technology is a viable and widely used option for color proofing, and RIP technology is a great way to enhance proofing quality and workflow optimization.
+Most digital workflows require some form of color or digital proofing.
+Today’s Inkjet technology is a viable and widely used option for color proofing, and RIP technology is an excellent way to enhance proofing quality and workflow optimization.

 RIPs are also used by many color professionals, like photographers and digital artists, to attain the highest level of color accuracy and image quality possible.